 I love that in them and the way they foster that in our Student leaders!
 Y’all, the local church is where it’s at!

 Are you part of a local church?
-Maybe you’ve been hurt by the church… after all it is filled with people – and we all fall short.
-We hurt others in more ways that we realize.
+Maybe you’ve been hurt by the church… after all, it is filled with people – and we all fall short.
+We hurt others in more ways than we realize.

 Oh, back to the point!